KevinSheedy/lean-git-flow/README.md

     git branch -d master

+To delete the remote master branch use:

+    git push origin --delete master

 Remember, git branches are just pointers.
 By deleting master, we don't lose any code or commits, as long as we have already created a release branch.

 ## Feature Branch